ForestAdmin/agent-nodejs/docs/datasources/custom/query-translation/capabilities.md

 # Required features

-All connectors need to be able to
+All data sources need to be able to

 - List and count records
 - Understand `And` nodes in condition trees